mulesoft-assets/template-retail-shopping-cart-process-api/README.md

 This endpoint will trigger flow getShoppingCart which updates shopping cart from Object Store based on shoppingCartId

 ### GET/customers/{customerId}/shoppingCarts/
-This endpoint will trigger flow getShoppingCartsForCustomer which obtains shopping carts of customer based on customerId
+This endpoint will trigger flow getShoppingCartsForCustomer which obtains shopping carts of customer based on customerId.
+If customer does not exist, response is empty field of shopping carts.

 # Considerations <a name="considerations"/>